Bissau Bissau, Guinea-bissau Travel Guide

 Guinea-Bissau has a significant Muslim population.
 Halal meat is typically accessible in markets and some local eateries.

-Formal certification might not be present everywhere.
+Formal certification could not be present everywhere.

 Extremely limited to non-existent.
 Travelers needing kosher meals should plan to bring their own provisions.